 The University offers a lot of flexibility and openness in the courses and duration for the completion of programmes.
 You should take full advantage of this flexibility.
 As indicated earlier you can finish this programme in three years by earning 120 credits.
-If you are not able to complete it within this period, you can take a maximum of six years to complete the programme.
+If you are not able to complete it within this period, you can take a maximum of aix years to complete the programme.
 It would be better if you plan it in a systematic way.
-At the beginning of each semester/year, the University will make available study materials and assignments according to scheme of study.
-It is, however, up to you to decide which courses you will complete in a particular year.
+At the beginning of each semester year, the University will make available study materials and assignments according to scheme of study.
+It is, however, up to you to decide which courses you would complete in a particular year.
 Completion of a course would involve studying the course, completing the assignments and obtaining pass marks in both assignments and the term end examination.
 If you are busy elsewhere and not able to fully devote yourself to the programme you should fix your targets every year.
 If you feel that instead of 44 credits you would do only 24 or 36 credits in a year, plan it from the beginning of the year, study only those courses, do the assignments for them and appear for term end exam.
 Carry over the rest to next year.
 Again, next year, decide your goals for that year.
-Whenever you decide to do the previous year's course download fresh assignments from IGNOU website, submit them according to the schedule and appear in the term end examination (For details see Section 7.1 of this Programme Guide).
+Whenever you decide to do the assignment of a year's course. download the assignment www.ignou.ac.in/Downloads/Assignments, ensuring the correct validity and the course code.
+Submit the completed assignment according to the schedule mentioned on the cover note, and take the term end examination (For details see Section 7.1 of this Programme Guide).
 Through a proper planning you can finish this programme according to your convenience.